CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 ## Step 6: Extract Data from PetScan
+Follow the instructions below to collect data to categorize individuals into Living People, Contemporary Dead, and Historical People, and will help you identify individuals for whom no vital information has been recorded in Wikidata (in Step 4).
 [PetScan](https://meta.wikimedia.org/wiki/PetScan/en) is a tool that allows you to extract lists of Wikipedia pages based on specific criteria or categories.
-Follow the instructions below to collect data to categorize individuals into Living People, Contemporary Dead, and Historical People.
-This method will help you identify individuals for whom no vital information has been recorded in Wikidata.
 All of the following datasets are stored in folder "petscan".

 #### Living People
 To gather data for contemporary living people, follow these steps: